-Addison Rae Shares Sweet 20th Birthday Instagram In Short Black Mini Skirt & Bustier Top
+Addison Rae Shares Sweet 20th Birthday Instagram In Short Black Miniskirt & Bustier Top

 The now-20-year-old celebrated the occasion at what appeared to be an outdoor patio space with friends and family, sharing an image with her mother, Sheri Nicole, and then a shot of herself, happy-go-lucky in front of two cakes with sparklers sticking out of the tops.

-For the event, Addison wore a tight black leather mini skirt that aptly showcased her toned legs.
+For the event, Addison wore a tight black leather miniskirt that aptly showcased her legs.
 She matched the look with a bustier-style black top, hugging in at the waist and zipping up the left side.

 The social media star accessorized her look with a gold-and-silver watch on her left wrist, a gold-looking ring, and sparkling dangling Chanel earrings, spelling out “CHA” on the right earlobe and “NEL” on the left.
 She also pulled her chestnut brown locks up and back into a high ponytail.

-Addison’s mother Sheri stood proudly by her daughter in the first image shared in the series, wearing a tiger-print dress with a turtleneck and gold hoop earrings, also pulling back her hair to showcase the look.
+Addison’s mother, Sheri, stood proudly by her daughter in the first image shared in the series, wearing a tiger-print dress with a turtleneck and gold hoop earrings, also pulling back her hair to showcase the look.

-For the second shot in the photo set, Addison smiled sweetly and happily as the sparklers went off on her scrumptious-looking sweets.
+For the second shot in the photo set, Addison smiled sweetly as the sparklers went off on her scrumptious-looking sweets.
 She hugged her right cheek to her shoulder for the photo, a gold-colored “Happy Birthday Addison” message sticking out of one of the cakes.

-Numerous fans poured in their support of the share, with more than 3.4 million likes and over 13,800 comments.
-Most users responded to the images in flame and heart emoji to signal their love for the influencer while others wrote out their admiration, wishing Addison a great day amid the festivities.
+Numerous fans offered their support of the share, with more than 3.4 million likes and over 13,800 comments.
+Most users responded to the images with flame and heart emoji to signal their love for the influencer, while others wrote out their admiration, wishing Addison a great day amid the festivities.

 “The 20s look good on you!!” gushed a follower.

-“OMG YES ADDISON,” another fan wrote, expressing their appreciation in all caps.
+“OMG YES ADDISON,” another fan wrote in all caps.

-“Happy B-day babe,” an admirer stated, giving the influencer well wishes.
+“Happy B-day babe,” an admirer stated.

-“[S]omeone told sheri to have a wild night and she said Ok!!” joked one person, commenting on Addison’s mother’s tiger-faced frock.
+“Someone told sheri to have a wild night and she said Ok!!” joked one person, commenting on Addison’s mother’s tiger-faced frock.

-Addison’s fans and followers weren’t the only ones to show their love for her 20th.
+Addison’s fans and followers weren’t the only ones to show their love for her birthday.
 As The Inquisitr recently reported, newfound BFF Kourtney Kardashian celebrated the occasion with a charming Instagram post of her own.

-In the video, the two swung around on giant disco balls to Miley Cyrus’ “Midnight Sky” hit, laughing and smiling with each other for the clip.
-The two also sported matching high ponytails for the video and showed off their fit figures with sleeveless black bodysuits and biker shorts.
+In the video, the two swung around on giant disco balls to the hit Miley Cyrus song, “Midnight Sky,” laughing and smiling with each other in the clip.
+The two also sported matching high ponytails and showed off their fit figures with sleeveless black bodysuits and biker shorts.